sammaxfleet/Battleships/README.md

-# Game creation breakdown.
+# Goding Game creation breakdown.

 Comments from the code on how it was created.

  - User Interaction/Rules Section 1.

- - Function for Grid Size Section 2.

- - Grid styling

- - Battleship Placement
+ - Create the grid and set the size of the grid + generate positions.

+ - Print entire grid

+ - Place battleship positions & store random positions to the file.

+ - Save ship positions to the JSON file (using 0-based coordinates)

  - User input